Minimum Wage

 Voting Leave

 However, the employer may be allowed to specify the hours during which the employee can leave to go vote.
-An employer that does not provide an employee with the right to pay the voting leave is guilty of a Class 2 misdemeanor.
+Under Arizona labor laws, an employer that does not provide an employee with the right to pay the voting leave is guilty of a Class 2 misdemeanor.

 Information about Arizona voting leave laws may now be found on our Arizona Leave Laws page.